TechneWare/SmarterMail.Cli/README.md

 public static int vtDailyQuota { get; set; } = 500;
 ```

 If you launch with the above script, there may be a period where it's collecting data on all the IPs in your block list from Virus Total.
-The free account gives you 4 hits/minute and 500 hits/day, so it's possible you may go over this initially.
+The free account gives you 4 hits/minute and 500 hits/day, so you may go over this initially.
 That's okay because a built-in quota tracking system prevents further hits against the API when you're over your quota.
 This system ensures that your usage is always within the set limits.
 When the quota period expires, it will continue documenting IPs without any intervention required.
 Currently its hard coded to use the free account values, but if you modify the Globals.cs file, you can set your own quota limits.

 Unfortunately, Virus Total does not give free accounts access to the endpoint that gives quota information, and they don't return quota information in the headers.
 There is also a 15.5k hits/month quota, but I did not implement that.
 Hopefully, I won't need to.
 If an API request detects that the quota was reached, it will not allow further hits until the next day.
 The day quota expires at midnight UTC, and the month quota will be reset at midnight UTC on the 1st of the month.